 An evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the period covered by this report was performed, with the participation of our Chief Executive Officer and Chief Financial Officer.
-This evaluation was performed to determine if our disclosure controls and procedures were effective to provide reasonable assurance that (1) information required to be disclosed by the Partnership in the reports that it files or submits under the Securities Exchange Act of 1934, as amended, is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure and (2) such information is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms.
+This evaluation is performed to determine if our disclosure controls and procedures are effective to provide reasonable assurance that (1) information required to be disclosed by the Company in the reports that it files or submits under the Securities Exchange Act of 1934, as amended, is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure and (2) such information is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms.

-Subsequent to June 30, 2016, we identified a material weakness in our internal control over financial reporting relating to disclosure required in a footnote to our financial statements under Rule 3-10.
-Based upon that discovery, our Chief Executive Officer and Chief Financial Officer have reevaluated our disclosure controls and procedures and concluded that our disclosure controls and procedures were not effective at a level that provides reasonable assurance as of March 31, 2016.
+Subsequent to June 30, 2016, we identified a material weakness in our internal control over financial reporting relating to disclosure required in a footnote to our financial statements under Rule 3-10 of Regulation S-X ("Rule 3-10").
+Based upon that discovery, our Chief Executive Officer and Chief Financial Officer have concluded that our disclosure controls and procedures were not effective at a level that provides reasonable assurance as of the end of the period covered by this report.

 We designed our control over the evaluation of reporting responsibilities under Rule 3-10 to operate each time there is a change to our guarantor structure.
 The material weakness in internal control over financial reporting resulted in our failure to identify additional reporting requirements resulting from a change in the guarantor structure of the Senior Notes as a result of the 2016 Drop Down.
-As a result of this failure, we did not incorporate certain required disclosures into our Form 10-Q for the period ending March 31, 2016.
-The omission was identified during a subsequent review of the guarantor structure of the Senior Notes and we have incorporated the required disclosures into this Amendment No. 2 to our quarterly report on Form 10-Q for the period ended March 31, 2016.
+As a result of this failure, we did not incorporate additional required disclosures into our Form 10-Q for the period ending March 31, 2016.
+The omission was identified during a subsequent review of the guarantor structure of the Senior Notes and we have incorporated the required disclosures into our current report on Form 10-Q for the period ending June 30, 2016.